 Presentation at the Science and Nonduality Conference.

-Many well-known spiritual teachers and gurus have been accused, credibly, of sexual, financial, and behavioral abuse.
-This, although their own spiritual attainment has arguably appeared significant, and their teachings beneficial.
+Many well-known spiritual teachers and gurus have been accused, credibly, of sexual, financial, and behavioral abuse, despite their own spiritual attainment has arguably appearing significant, and their teachings beneficial.
 As a result, some people have concluded that higher consciousness and ethical behavior are not correlated, that we are governed by our genetics and conditioning, or by “nature”, and that we have no free will and thus no control over or responsibility for our actions.
 That logic has been used as an alibi by some misbehaving spiritual teachers.